FRILLZ-VR/VRCRemoteControls/README.md

 ![image](LocalUIScriptPic.png)

-The controller in question has many extra controls for my world.
-You may use any button or slider prefab you prefer.
+The controller I use has many extra controls for my world.
+You should be able to use any variety of button or slider prefabs and get similar results.

 ![image](controllerFinal.png)